Tree By-Law Update

 Markham residents must regularly maintain their own trees so that they do not overcrowd into neighbor's property.
 This is particularly true for very invasive tree species like silver maple and boxelder maple which are soft wood, self-seeding and spread their suckers prolifically.
 Maple keys cause more work for neighbors as they have to be manually dug up to keep their growth at bay.

-Mary A asked 11 months ago
+Mary A asked over 1 year ago

 Thank you for your feedback.